akmur/alex-11ty/posts/2019-11-21-the-difference-between-pixels-ems-and-rems.md

 In my experience, _Ems_ should be avoided for setting font sizes, because they easily becomes complex to manage when we have many nested components. _Rems_ for font-sizes are much easier to reason with.

-_Ems_ are perfect for setting spacing and sizes because this unit grows with the element&#8217;s font-size.
+_Ems_ are perfect for setting spacing and sizes because this unit grows with the element's font-size.

 In general, in frontend we should almost never use pixels to avoid all sorts of issues.